ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: p2p_endpoint_fullness_start_trigger_level

     Specifies the Endpoint threshold for the Start trigger.
-This attribute is used only when NIFGEN_ATTR_START_TRIGGER_TYPE is set to P2P Endpoint Fullness.
+This attribute is used only when :py:data:`nifgen.Session.start_trigger_type` is set to P2P Endpoint Fullness.

     The following table lists the characteristics of this property.